MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-insights/data/profile-unification/troubleshoot-unification-output-tables.md

 - Grouped fields
 - Custom ID generation.

-See an overview of merge behavior at [Unify customer columns for data unification](/dynamics365/customer-insights/data/data-unification-merge-tables), and [Examples](/dynamics365/customer-insights/data/data-unification-merge-tables#example).
+See an overview of merge behavior at [Unify customer columns for data unification](/dynamics365/customer-insights/data/data-unification-merge-tables), and [an example](/dynamics365/customer-insights/data/data-unification-merge-tables#example).

 ## Understanding output tables